lyleresnick/CleanTDDReportTableDemo/README.md

 Besides the addition of tests, this demo presents a slight refactoring of CleanReportTableDemo due to the application of TDD.

 Testing a ViewController is normally pretty complicated.
-The use of VIPER makes testing a view controller very straightforward.
+The use of Clean Architecture makes testing a view controller very straightforward.

 Besides the Adapter, Presenter, UseCase and Transformer classes that were introduced in CleanReportTableDemo, new classes have been added to make Unit Testing simpler.